fagia/gitlab-playground/README.md

 ### Orchestrate GitLab projects

-#### Create another GitLab project

-Go to the 'tech-lunch' group, click on the "New project" button.
-Enter 'service-tests' as project name and click 'Create project' button.

 #### Use GitLab as private docker registry

 Since we need to build some private docker images to be used in our internal CI/CD infrastructure, we can leverage GitLab support for private docker registries: https://docs.gitlab.com/ce/user/project/container_registry.html